 Sustainable fabrics.
-To me this are the most interesting though not he nicest or most attractive.
+To me this are the most interesting though not necesarilly the nicest or most attractive.
 Yes the most important too, as they develop will may both quality in include Beauty too.

 Trimmings.
-Please check on our other blogs, not included here though.
+Please check on our other blogs on Window Treatments, not included here though.

 I first used “Is it leather” in the 90’s.
 Really looked and felt like leather and was perfect for some uses like an ottoman in a bathroom.
 Then I used a similar product for a booth bench so the kids spaghetti would be easy to clean.

 Principles are important, among the wide selection so choose what you like but what you believ in too.
 Naturals Cotton, wool and so on are usually more compfortable to the touch and harvested most of the time in proper ecological and labor conditions (we hope).
 Synthetic fabrics, can be hybrid, or recycled so can also have great environmental issues.
 Prince Charles is a big promoter of wool as it is sustainable or circular too.

 100% Solution Dyed Polyolefin, or SD Acrylic, make it a good outdoor product.
 Impermeable, and color resistance to degrading too.
 Many Brands or lines carry them.
 Sunbrella was a leader and certainly a good brand.